kvpairs/kvpairs/README.md

-Hi, my name is vald.
-I work on scripts for game hacks, such as onetap, aimware, neverlose and gamesense (mainly the last one).
+game hacking enthusiast;

-I'm fluent in javascript and lua, and i'm currently learning python :)
+fluent in javascript and lua;

+proud gamesense.pub user;

+also aspiring editor/song producer (not sure about the last one tho..).

 <!---
 kvpairs/kvpairs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.